 - Parents provide written consent to post the child's name and allergy information. - If parents do not give permission to post the child's name, information regarding the life-threatening allergy, without the child's name, must still be visible. - It may be simplest to eliminate those foods from menus altogether rather than risk exposure to those foods, as even traces of them can be deadly for some children.
-Where a food is excluded from the facility for example, peanuts a "No Nuts" notice is posted where it can be seen easily and reminds parents regularly. - Operators must be aware of children who have a life-threatening allergy and their allergy management plan.
+Where a food is excluded from the facility for example, peanuts a "No Nuts" notice is posted where it can be seen easily and reminds parents regularly.

+• Staff members must be aware of children who have a life-threatening allergy and their allergy management plan.

-Operators must be informed of food allergies, special diet requirements or special feeding arrangements, and this information is clearly posted in any areas where food is prepared or served.
+Staff members must be informed of food allergies, special diet requirements or special feeding arrangements, and this information is clearly posted in any areas where food is prepared or served.

-Suggested forms for medications and health plans may be found at:
+Suggested forms for medications and health plans may be found in:

-- Appendix 4 Extreme Allergy Management and Emergency Plan - Appendix 5 Essential Routine Services and Emergency Plan - Appendix 6 Administration of Medication Consent and Record Form Ongoing Treatment - Appendix 7 Administration of Medication Consent and Record Form
+Appendix 4 - Extreme Allergy Management and Emergency Plan

+Appendix 5 - Essential Routine Services and Emergency Plan

+Appendix 6 - Administration of Medication Consent and Record Form - Ongoing Treatment

+Appendix 7 - Administration of Medication Consent and Record Form